-Location Operation Variable REPLACE addr, pfn, un, pwd, ucw, pn, r, fo, m - 1 1 addr Address of the FET; local file name must be set in FET+0. pfn Address containing the name of the permanent file to be replaced in the permanent file catalog. un Address containing the name of the alternate user's catalog where the file resides. pwd Address containing the password of the file being replaced (this may be required on an alternate user access). ucw Address containing user control word to place with the file; bit 59 of FET+138 must be set to retain the word with the file in the catalog. pn Address containing one- to seven-character pack name of the auxiliary device on which the file is to be placed.
-Entering the display code character zero (left-justified, binary zero fill) in this field overrides the pack name set by the PACKNAM command or macro.
-This causes the file to be replaced on your family device. r Type of auxiliary device identified by the pn parameter (refer to the DEFINE macro). fo Family option: IP The pack name specified by a PACKNAM macro or pn parameter is ignored.
-PFM accesses your family. m Specifies the file access mode if the file does not already exist.
-If m is omitted, READ is assumed.
-If m is: Other users can: R or READ RU or READUP RA or READUP RM or READMD U or UPDATE READUP
+Location Operation Variable APPEND addr,pfn,un,pwd,pn,r,fo addr Address o FET+0. of the FET; name of the local file to be appended must be set in pfn Address c to be app containing the name of the permanent file to which information is pended. un containing the name of the alternate user whose catalog contains anent file. pwd Address c appended. password. pn containing one- to seven-character pack name of the auxiliary n which the specified permanent file resides. · · fill) in the display code character zero (left-justified, binary zero this field overrides the pack name set by the PACKNAM command or This causes the request to be processed on your family device. r Type of a DEFINE ma auxiliary device identified by the pn parameter (refer to the acro). fo Family of ption: IP The pack name specified by a PACKNAM macro or pn parameter is ignored.
+PFM accesses your family.